 Stargazing observation capsules

-Cruising, in general, is a great time for stargazing, as the pristine, dark skies at sea reveal all kinds of celestial treasures; you can see the Milky Way and, often, the distant glow of the Andromeda Galaxy – two million light-years away.
+Cruising, in general, is a great time for stargazing, as the pristine, dark skies at sea reveal all kinds of celestial treasures.
+You can see the Milky Way and, often, the distant glow of the Andromeda Galaxy – two million light-years away.
 If you’re a fan of stargazing, you might want to think about treating yourself to a cruise on Royal Caribbean’s Anthem, Quantum, and Ovation of the Seas ships.

 Each of these ships boasts an incredible North Star observation capsule, where you’ll be elevated 300 feet above sea level for an opportunity to drink in truly awe-inspiring views of both the sea and sky at night.
 As the winner of the Guinness World Record for the tallest viewing deck on a cruise ship, experiencing the North Star is an unforgettable, once-in-a-lifetime experience.

-Price and availability accurate as of 9:00am 26th April 2024.
+Price and availability accurate as of 6:00pm 8th November 2024.

 5. An ice rink